Westgate Las Vegas: International Theater

 The property's main entertainment venue is the 1,607-seat International Theater.
 Since 2018, the theater hosts Barry Manilow's residency show, The Hits Come Home.

 From the opening of the hotel in 1969, the main showroom was a "star policy" venue, meaning that popular musical artists and comedians were booked to perform for two to four weeks at a time.
 The typical schedule comprised two shows per night: a dinner show at 8 pm and a cocktail show at midnight.

+The teater was a place of Elvis Presley’s historic concert residency that ran from 1969 to 1976 and sold out record breaking 636 shows, more explained below.
+At that time the capacity of the venue was 2,000 attendees.

 One of the most famous engagements at the hotel was that of singer and pianist Liberace.
 A longtime mainstay of Las Vegas showrooms, Liberace debuted at the Hilton in 1972, and began appearing regularly in 1973.
 He performed in the showroom for as many as 17 weeks out of the year, earning as much as $175,000 per week.
 Liberace's shows were known for his flamboyant costumes and for his being driven onstage in a Rolls-Royce limousine.
 He appeared at the Hilton as late as 1982.
 Hilton chairman Barron Hilton remembered Liberace as "one of the most popular entertainers ever to grace the stage of the Las Vegas Hilton showroom."

 In 1982, the production show Bal du Moulin Rouge opened in the theater, featuring a cast of acrobats, dancers, and variety acts.
 The show centered around a 45-minute slot for a headline performer, which was filled at times by Suzanne Somers, Charo, and others.
 Shifting to a production show was intended to reduce the Hilton's entertainment costs by avoiding the need to book bigger stars, whose salaries had been spiraling ever higher.
 The show closed in 1986, and the theater returned to star policy.

 Singer Wayne Newton, another longtime Las Vegas star, headlined the Hilton showroom from 1987 to 1993.
 By the end of his run, he was performing there twenty weeks out of the year, and was described as the highest-paid entertainer on the Las Vegas Strip.
 Newton's shows were known for beginning with him descending onto the stage in a spaceship amid a laser show.
 He made over 950 performances in total.